In the event of forced school closure or while children are having to self-isolate please see the information below.

 Find your child’s age group and there are a huge array of activities children can engage with at home so their learning does not suffer unduly.

-Education in the Foundation Stage is centered around six inter-related areas of learning:
+Education in the Foundation Stage is centered around seven inter-related areas of learning:

 children’s first educators and we therefore seek to develop an effective partnership between home and school.